 Behind Defar, Azerbaijan's Layes Abdullayeva held third place midway through the race, albeit at a distance from the Ethiopian pair, but Germany’s Corinna Harrer kept Abdullayeva in view and passed her with just over four laps to go.

-The German finished strongly in second with 8:51.04 as Ireland's 2012 European Cross Country Championships gold medallist Fionnuala Britton was third in a personal best of 8:55.22, followed home by Abdullayeva in 8:57.17.
+The German finished strongly in second with 8:51.04 as Ireland's European cross-country champion Fionnuala Britton was third in a personal best of 8:55.22, followed home by Abdullayeva in 8:57.17.

-In the highly-touted men's Pole Vault event, London 2012 Olympic Games champion Renaud Lavillenie opened with a big clearance at 5.65m, by which time only three other competitors remained.
+In the highly-touted men's Pole Vault, Olympic champion Renaud Lavillenie opened with a big clearance at 5.65m, by which time only three other competitors remained.

-The Frenchman, now unbeaten in five meetings this winter, then appeared quite satisfied to emerge with a 5.83m meeting record and beat the man who has become his main rival over the last 12 months, Germany’s 2012 Olympic Games and European Athletics Championships silver medallist Bjorn Otto, who ended with 5.72m.
+The Frenchman, now unbeaten in five meetings this winter, then appeared quite satisfied to emerge with a 5.83m meeting record, beating the man who has become his main rival over the last 12 months, Germany’s Olympic and European silver medallist Bjorn Otto, who ended with 5.72m.

 After Otto missed at 5.83m on his first attempt, Lavillenie immediately cleared to send the bar to 5.93m as Otto then passed.
 However, neither vaulter could manage that world-leading height today.